Loe-zou/Final-Project/README.md

 # Final Project Outline

-## Request for an extenstion due to a bad fever (Onset Nov 21, 2022, expected meeting: Nov 28, 2022, available time: any time expect 1-3pm, preferably via Zoom).

 ##Updated Dec 15: Confirmed Covid and still experiencing symptoms, new deadline is Dec 16 with double extension.